 Absentee Voting Information

 A request must be made if you wish to receive an absentee ballot.
 Photo ID must be provided before an absentee ballot can be mailed, unless you are a military, permanently overseas, or confidential voter, or you are on the permanent absentee list because you are indefinitely confined due to age, illness, infirmity or disability.
 If you previously were required to provide photo ID to have an absentee ballot mailed to you, and you have not since changed your name or moved, you may not need to provide photo ID again.
 Please check with the City Clerk’s office at (414) 329-5219.
 To find more information about absentee voting, go to elections.wi.gov/voters/absentee.

-How to Request an Absentee Ballot for the November 3, 2020 General and Presidential Election
+How to Request an Absentee Ballot for the April 6, 2021 Spring Election

-- Vote in person (early absentee voting) at Greenfield City Hall starting October 20– October 30, 2020.
-Dates and times to be announced.
+- Vote in person (early absentee voting) at Greenfield City Hall March 23 - April 2, 2021.

 - Contact the City Clerk’s office for deadlines pertaining to indefinitely confined, military (not on active duty away) and hospitalized voters, as well as sequestered jurors.

 How to Return your Absentee Ballot